 Accounting controls and internal audits also help prevent embezzlement and other kinds of financial mismanagement.

-How Is Cash Management Done?
+How Does Cash Management Work?

 As the name suggests, cash management involves many steps and activities that, in combination, ensure financial sustainability and operational efficiency.